 In turn, by creating a more rearward axle path as the suspension compresses, high-pivot mountain bikes are said to offer plush-feeling suspension with impressive grip on rough terrain and technical descents.

-Are high-pivot bikes worth the hype?
+Are high-pivot bikes deserving of the hype?
 Let’s delve into the origin of high-pivot suspension, how it works, the pros and cons, and whether a high-pivot bike is right for you.

 A short history lesson

-Mountain bikes have developed exponentially since their inception and these changes, from the advent of 1x drivetrains and shifts in wheel size, to progressive geometry and emerging sub-genres such as downcountry, have accelerated in the last decade or so.
+Mountain bikes have developed exponentially since their inception.
+These changes, from the advent of 1x drivetrains and shifts in wheel size, to progressive geometry and emerging sub-genres such as downcountry, have accelerated in the last decade or so.

-Manufacturers have also experimented continuously with mountain bike suspension designs to improve performance and overall ride quality.
+Manufacturers have also experimented continually with mountain bike suspension designs to improve performance and overall ride quality.

 By and large, conventional suspension types include single-pivot, twin-link and Horst-link designs, and many bicycle brands then have their own take on the recipe, such as Santa Cruz’s VPP or Yeti’s Switch Infinity and Sixfinity systems.

-High-pivot designs originally rose to prominence on downhill machines in the early-2000s, with iconic bikes from Balfa and Brooklyn Machine Works cementing the system’s importance.
-Trek was then among the brands to take high-pivot into the mainstream with the launch of the 2006 Session.
+High-pivot designs originally rose to prominence on downhill bikes in the early-2000s, with iconic models from Balfa and Brooklyn Machine Works cementing the system’s importance.
+Trek was then among the brands to take the high pivot into the mainstream with the launch of the 2006 Session.

 In truth, high-pivot never went away, but while the system was, and still is, used primarily on downhill bikes, a number of brands are starting to introduce high-pivot designs on their shorter-travel all-mountain and enduro bikes, including the Norco Range, Cannondale Jekyll and GT Force.

-The resurgence can be attributed partly to the adoption of 1x drivetrains, which started with the launch of SRAM XX1 in 2011.
-Now, manufacturers don’t have to take the front derailleur into consideration with the pivot design and layout.
+The resurgence can be attributed partly to the adoption of 1x drivetrains, which started with the introduction of SRAM XX1 in 2012.
+Manufacturers now don’t have to take the front derailleur into consideration with the pivot design and layout.

 What is a high-pivot mountain bike?

-The pivot or linkage allows the rear triangle (also known as a swingarm) to rotate around this pivot point, compressing the shock as it cycles through its suspension travel.
+The pivot or linkage enables the rear triangle (also known as a swingarm) to rotate around this pivot point, compressing the shock as it cycles through its suspension travel.

-The bike’s main pivot (or ‘instant centre’ on virtual pivot-point, twin-link, four-bar or six-bar suspension designs) must be placed much higher than the bike’s rear wheel axle in order for the axle path to be rearward, and the higher the pivot, the more rearward the axle moves.
+The bike’s main pivot (or ‘instant centre’ on virtual pivot-point, twin-link, four-bar or six-bar suspension designs) must be placed much higher than the bike’s rear wheel axle in order for the axle path to be rearward; the higher the pivot, the more rearward the axle moves.